htcondor/htcondor/docs/classad-attributes/accounting-classad-attributes.rst

     each user should get, assuming they have infinite jobs and every job matches every slot, the SubmitterLimit is the absolute number of cores this user should get.

-:classad-attribute:`Name`
-    The fully qualified name of the user or accounting group.
-It will be of the form ``name@submit.domain``.

 :classad-attribute:`WeightedAccumulatedUsage`
     The total amount of core-seconds used by this user since